Caroline Leonetti Ahmanson

 Caroline Leonetti Ahmanson (April 12, 1918 – June 21, 2005) was an American fashion consultant, businesswoman and philanthropist.
 She was a corporate director of The Walt Disney Company and the Fluor Corporation.
 She served as Chairman of the Federal Reserve Bank of San Francisco from 1981 to 1984.
-She was the founder of the Los Angeles County High School for the Arts and trustee of the Los Angeles County Museum of Art.
+She founded the Los Angeles County High School for the Arts and was a trustee of the Los Angeles County Museum of Art.

 Early life

 Caroline Leonetti was born on April 12, 1918, in San Francisco, California.
 She graduated from the University of California, Berkeley in Berkeley, California and the California School of Design in San Francisco.

 Career

-Ahmanson started her career as a fashion consultant on the radio and in television, particularly on Art Linkletter's program.
+Ahmanson started her career as a fashion consultant on the radio and in television, including Art Linkletter's program.
 In 1945, she founded Caroline Leonetti Ltd., a modeling agency in Los Angeles.
-It was purchased by Raphael Berko and renamed Media Artists Group in 1987.
+It was purchased by Raphael Berko in 1987 and renamed Media Artists Group.

 From 1981 to 1984, she served as Chairman of the Federal Reserve Bank of San Francisco.
-During her tenure, she suggested changes in its discount rate.